proyecto26/awesome-unity/README.md

 ## Tutorials
 - [Setting up the Game](https://youtu.be/W_fAidYRGzs) - Creating a new project and setting up the basic game.
 - [Moving the Player](https://youtu.be/7C7WWxUxPZE) - Moving the player object using player input and physics forces.
+- [Moving the Camera](https://youtu.be/Xcm5H2J95iI) - Moving the camera relative to the player.
+- [Setting up the Play Area](https://youtu.be/dahT0wRVO1Q) - Setting up the play area.
 - [Introduction to Roll-a-Ball](https://youtu.be/RFlh8pTf4DU) - An introduction to the Roll-a-ball project, showing the final game and describing what will be covered in this tutorials.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.